pavankumar283/Implementation-of-Chatbot-using-NLP/README.md

 5. The conversation history will be displayed in the chat interface, with user and assistant messages shown.

-6. The chatbot is powered by the GPT-3.5 model, and it can provide responses based on the context of the conversation.
+6. The chatbot is powered by an NLP model and can provide responses based on the conversation's context.

 7. To stop the chatbot, simply close the Streamlit interface or the terminal where it's running.